Calculating fertilizer application rates is just math, a simple formula. Here's an explanation for you to reference when you need it.

 Cool Season Lawn Fertilizer Rates

-Fertilize when growing in the cool months (not now!).
+Fertilize when actively growing in the cool months (fall, winter, early spring).

 Elite Tall Fescue: 2-4 lbs N annually